github/backup-utils/README.md

 When restoring to an already configured GHE instance, settings and license data are *not* restored to prevent overwriting manual configuration on the restore host.
-This behavior can be overriden by passing the `-c` argument to `ghe-restore`, forcing settings and license data to be overwritten with the backup copy's data.
+This behavior can be overriden by passing the `-c` argument to `ghe-restore`, forcing settings, certificate, and license data to be overwritten with the backup copy's data.

 ### Scheduling backups